-Care2Prevent is here to support you in accessing care, support and services during this trying time.
+Care2Prevent is committed to doing its part in addressing internalized and systemic racism through practice and action.
+We are here to support you in accessing care, support and services during this trying time.
 We are staying on top of the latest information regarding COVID-19 and what we can and should do to continue to support our clients and to stand in solidarity with affected communities.
 We will update this page with resources and information as it becomes available.

 Click on the links below for information on the following resources: